Home to over a million inhabitants, Prague is the capital city of the Czech Republic in Central Europe. Called the “City of a Hundred Spires,”

 However, Prague Castle isn’t just limited to a single monument.
 Rather, the entire complex of the castle comprises vast courtyards, cathedrals, museums, and sprawling gardens that can take several days to explore fully.

-Covering nearly 70,000 square metres, Prague Castle is officially listed in the Guinness Book of World Records as the largest ancient castle complex in the world.
+Covering nearly 70,000 square meters, Prague Castle is officially listed in the Guinness Book of World Records as the largest ancient castle complex in the world.
 Pretty impressive, right?

 Highlights include the Old Royal Palace, St. George’s Basilica, Golden Lane, St. Vitus Cathedral, and the Great South Tower of the Cathedral.
 These buildings showcase the diverse architectural styles that remain standing in Prague.